-The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that claimant meets the definition of medically disabled under the Medical Assistance program as of October of 2008.
+The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that claimant met the definition of medically disabled under the Medical Assistance program from October of 2009 through January of 2010.

-Accordingly, the department is ordered to initiate a review of the January 28, 2009, application, if it has not already done so, to determine if all other non medical eligibility criteria are met.
+Accordingly, the department is ordered to initiate a review of the January 25, 2010, application, if it has not already done so, to determine if all other non medical eligibility criteria are met.
 The department shall inform claimant and his authorized representative of its determination in writing.
-Assuming that claimant is otherwise eligible for program benefits, the department shall review claimant's continued eligibility for program benefits in June of 2011.
+Assuming that claimant is otherwise eligible for program benefits, the department shall review claimant's continued eligibility for program benefits in August of 2011.